1. Overview

 Another secular practice along these lines is "manifesting" something desired - offering attention and energies by visualizations, affirmations, or by imagining or feeling that you already have it.

-Some practices of manifestation are more directive than others; many do not take felt knowing into account.
-Yet they do involve acknowledging and experiencing our wantings in a 'larger space' in faith that this will help bring them to fruition.
+Some practices of manifestation are more directive than others; some do not take felt knowing into account.
+Yet they do involve acknowledging and experiencing our wantings in a 'larger space', in faith that this will help bring them to fruition.

 There are forms of secular and spiritual prayers for peace in which one is encouraged to fervently wish for peace, or to visualize it.
-These could be seen as forms of 'manifesting peace', for example,
+These could be seen as forms of 'manifesting peace'.

 Many faith practices combine these two movements of receptive space and attention to wantings/longings - one gets quiet inside, opens to the More, and then may feel drawn (from within or by Spirit) to pray for someone, to visualize peace, or to be with something that comes up.

-In the prayer or meditation space, one could feel a wanting for spaciousness.
-So, I am making a somewhat excessive distinction here - attention to spaciousness and attention to what is wanted actually flow together as part of a single movement.
+In a prayer or meditation space, one could feel a wanting for spaciousness.
+So, attention to spaciousness and attention to what is wanted may often flow together as part of a single movement.

-3) Similarities and differences between focusing and prayer may be partially due to the 'direction' that one listens, or the direction that one 'speaks to.'
+3) Similarities and differences between Focusing and prayer may be partially about to the 'direction' in which one listens, or the direction that one 'speaks to.'

-How much of the separation between 'faith practitioners' has emerged from differences based upon whether we are 'working' in 'inner' or 'outer' realms of experiencing?
+How much of the separation between faith practitioners has emerged from differences based upon whether we are engaging what we consider to be 'inner' or 'outer' realms of experiencing?

-In the historical roots of focusing (therapeutic applications) especially, the felt senses that one focuses on are usually those sensed to be intrapersonal, the felt senses that one attends to are usually those from within the client/ focuser.
+In the historical roots of Focusing, which often involved therapeutic applications, the felt senses that one Focuses on are usually those considered to be intrapersonal - those from within the client or Focuser.

 But these same principles apply equally well to our being able to sense into and resonate with what feels to come from outside of us.

-In focusing, the guidance or shift or sense of rightness are usually experienced/interpreted as coming from within ourselves.
+In Focusing, the guidance or shift or sense of rightness is usually experienced/interpreted as coming from within ourselves.

-The interpretations and location of the experiences are quite different.
-But there are some deep similarities in some of the core movements, principles, and dynamics.
-Looking at the similarities may help us build bridges and connections among 'faith practitioners'.
+The interpretations and location of the experiences are quite different in Focusing and prayer, but there are some deep similarities in some of the core movements, principles, and dynamics.
+Appreciating these similarities may help us build bridges and connections among a diversity of faith practitioners.

 4) Connecting these movements to similar ones in other transformational faith practices

-Step Three - Choosing another way - "I can remember that there is another way of being with all of this " (even if I don't know what it is or from where it will come.)
+- Step Three – Choosing another way – “I can remember that there is another way of being with all of this” (even if I don’t know what it is or from where it will come.)
+More on this here.

 Step Four – Opening up in Faith to the More –

-"In this remembering and pausing, I can open oneself up in faith for something new to come."
+“In this remembering and pausing, I can open myself up in faith for something new to come.”

-I can open up to, and making space for, a connection with another tier of energy and wisdom - from God in these particular forms - to bring in something new, even if I don't know what it is yet.
+I can open up to, and make space for, a connection with another tier of energy and wisdom to bring in something new, even if I don’t know what it is yet.

 5) Looking at commonalities between faith practices